weders/RoutedFusion/README.md

       year = {2020}
     }

+Prior to using the source code in a commercial application, please contact the authors.

 ## Usage

 Below you find instructions on how to use RoutedFusion as a standalone depth map fusion pipeline for training and evaluation.